Towards Predicting Any Human Trajectory In Context: Experiments

 \textbf{Effectiveness of the PG-STES}.
 We conduct ablation experiments to evaluate the impact of our proposed PG-STES on inference.
 As shown in~\Cref{tab:ablation-PG-STES}, PG-STES consistently outperforms random selection in terms of $\text{minFDE}_K$ across all datasets.
 By incorporating both the past trajectory and the predicted future trajectory for example selection, PG-STES improves over STES, which only uses past trajectory for selection, by $8.1\%$, $7.4\%$, $6.6\%$, and $8.6\%$ on the MOTSynth, WildTrack, JTA, and SDD datasets in terms of $\text{minFDE}_K$, respectively.
 These results demonstrate the effectiveness of combining predicted future trajectories with past trajectories to enhance performance, addressing the second limitation.
 We also investigate the impact of spatial and temporal components in the STES example selection process.
 The results indicate that temporal similarity yields greater improvements than spatial similarity on the JTA and SDD datasets.
 However, on the MOTSynth dataset, spatial similarity provides more substantial gains.
 This suggests that the optimal selection dimension for demonstration examples is dataset-dependent.
 When both spatial and temporal similarities are utilized together, our method achieves the best performance across most datasets, particularly when prediction-guided retrieval is applied.

 \textbf{Effectiveness of VTP Training.} Our experiments demonstrate that VTP training consistently delivers performance improvements across multiple datasets, as shown in~\Cref{tab:vtp}.

 \textbf{Effectiveness of RCPE and SRPE.} We investigate the impact of RCPE, which encodes the relative position with respect to the target agent, and SRPE, which encodes the similarity rank of the context examples' primary agents in relation to the target agent.
 As shown in~\Cref{tab:pe}, our ablation study demonstrates that both RCPE and SRPE contribute to improved performance across various datasets.
 On the in-domain MOTSynth dataset, RCPE alone achieves a slight improvement in performance.
 However, on the cross-domain datasets, WildTrack and JRDB-World, the combination of both RCPE and SRPE results in more significant improvements.
+Further ablation studies and analysis are available in the supplementary material.

+\textbf{Effect of Architecture.} Even a weak base model with a shallow encoder and small dimensions exhibits ICL capabilities, as shown in ~\Cref{tab:ablation-depth,tab:ablation-dim}.
+While a deeper encoder and larger dimensions offer negligible benefits for the zero-shot case, they significantly boost performance in ICL.

+\textbf{Result of Different Backbone.} We selected Social-Transmotion as our backbone due to its state-of-the-art performance and generalized architecture.
+Our TrajICL framework is then integrated with this backbone to enable ICL capabilities.
+To confirm the framework's generalizability, we replaced the backbone with ForecastMAE~\cite{cheng2023forecastmae} (disabling its lane encoder for pedestrian prediction).
+The results, summarized in~\Cref{tab:forecastmae}, verify that our framework is generalizable and can be successfully applied to different backbones.